Proclamations encourage support for Piedmont Natural Gas program that keeps neighbors warm

 Share the Warmth is a long-running program sponsored by Piedmont Natural Gas that provides emergency funding for neighbors who need help paying their energy bills, regardless of the energy source they use.
 Money is collected from Piedmont customers through the company’s Round Up program, as well as from community donations and a direct contribution from Piedmont itself.

-“Since Share the Warmth began in 2003, the goal has been to help keep our neighbors warm,” said Sasha Weintraub, senior vice president and president of Piedmont Natural Gas.
-“We’ve designated Dec.
-12, or 12/12, as ‘Share the Warmth Day’ to remind customers of the huge difference they can make in the lives of our neighbors in need for no more than $12 a year.
-When they join our Round Up program, Piedmont rounds up their monthly natural gas bill to the next dollar, and the difference is contributed to Share the Warmth.
+“Piedmont’s Share the Warmth program has been helping keep our neighbors warm since 2003,” said Sasha Weintraub, senior vice president and president of Piedmont Natural Gas.
+“December 12, or 12/12, is ‘Share the Warmth Day’ because it’s an easy way to remind customers of the huge difference they can make in the lives of our neighbors in need for no more than $12 a year.
+When a customer joins our Round Up program, we round up their monthly natural gas bill to the next dollar, with 100% of the difference going to Share the Warmth.

 “There’s no better time to consider this easy way to help those in our community who may be having difficulty making ends meet.
-Many customers may experience higher-than-normal energy bills during the winter heating season due to lower temperatures and globally high natural gas prices, and Share the Warmth funds are here to help.
-We encourage those neighbors who may be struggling to contact Piedmont Natural Gas to learn more about how these funds can assist them,” Weintraub said.
+While we expect the average natural gas bill to be lower this winter heating season, many customers experience higher-than-normal energy bills at this time of year due to lower temperatures, and Share the Warmth funds are here to help,” Weintraub said.

 To shine a light on the importance of Share the Warmth’s mission, Piedmont Natural Gas has teamed up with mayors throughout its three-state service territory in hopes of encouraging Piedmont customers and the community at large to support the program and help keep our neighbors warm this winter.